wbkd/awesome-interactive-journalism/README.md

-# Interactive Journalism
+# Awesome Interactive Journalism
-Best practice examples of data journalism and visualizations that you can use for inspiration.
+This list contains best practice examples of data journalism and visualization projects.
+It is not complete.
+You are welcome to contribute.

 ## Maps